hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Subnet</summary>

-- Analogy: it is like a floor (or a component of it) in our data center
+- Analogy: It's like a floor (or a component of it) in our data center
-- Description: it is a part of a VPC
+- Description: It's a part of a VPC
-- Location: It is inside an AZ: subnets can't span AZs
+- Location: It's inside an AZ: subnets can't span AZs

 - CIDR blocks:
-	- It can't be bigger than CIDR blocks of the VPC it is attached to
+	- It can't be bigger than CIDR blocks of the VPC It's attached to
-	- It can't overlap with any CIDR blocks inside the VPC it is attached to
+	- It can't overlap with any CIDR blocks inside the VPC It's attached to
-	- It can't be created outside of the CIDR of the VPC it is attached to
+	- It can't be created outside of the CIDR of the VPC It's attached to
 - 5 Reserved IPs:
 	- Subnet's Network IP address: e.g., 10.0.0.0
 	- Subnet's Router IP address ("+1"): Example: 10.0.0.1.